nanthony80/repliSTREAM/README.md

 ## Notes

-- Raw, demiltiplexed, paired-end Illumina data were obtained from [Ballini et al., 2024](https://doi.org/10.1007/s10750-024-05723-y) and replication of the Barque>LULU>microDecon pipeline followed the original GitHub by [@giorgiastaffoni](https://github.com/giorgiastaffoni/STREAM) with some modifications.
+- Raw, demiltiplexed, paired-end Illumina data were obtained from [Ballini et al. (2024)](https://doi.org/10.1007/s10750-024-05723-y) and replication of the Barque>LULU>microDecon pipeline followed the original GitHub by [@giorgiastaffoni](https://github.com/giorgiastaffoni/STREAM) with some modifications.
 - APSCALE and eDNA-Container App pipelines were configured with settings as similar as possible to Barque; any differences are noted in the relevant sections.
 - For documentation and installation instructions, see:
   - **Reference Database Creation**: [CRABS](https://github.com/gjeunen/reference_database_creator)